What do pictures of cats, babies and food have in common with learning English?

-FluentU wants you to learn English by watching videos and movie clips.
-The Facebook page shares links to great blog posts with tips for learning English in fun ways, like this huge list of useful English proverbs or this guide for learning English with audiobooks.
+Additionally, the Facebook page shares links to great blog posts with tips for learning English in fun ways, like this huge list of useful English proverbs or this guide for learning English with audiobooks.
 Never miss a FluentU blog post again!

 Idioms are sayings that might not make sense if you just look at every word’s definition.
 They often have surprising meanings!
 This Facebook page teaches idioms by explaining what they mean and sharing examples of the idioms being used in actual news articles from big publications like CNN.

 If the idioms above leave you confused, the English quotes on this page will leave you inspired.
 English Quotes shares sayings with pictures.
 These are not the kinds of sayings you would use in everyday life—they’re “inspirational quotes” that are meant to be shared with others on Facebook.
 If you take some time to understand the quotes, you can learn some new words and some new thoughts about humans and life.